 |Copyright © Nucleus Medical Media, Inc.|

-- Direct blow to the shoulder area
+- A blow to the shoulder

 - Falling on an outstretched arm

-Rotator cuff injury is more common in people 40 years and older.
-Other factors that increase your chance of a rotator cuff injury include:
+This problem is more common in people 40 years and older.
+Other things that may raise your risk are:

 - Heavy lifting

-Rotator cuff injury may cause:
+The injury may cause:

 - Popping or clicking sounds when the shoulder is moved